InCountry logoDocs

 Error handling

-The SDK may throw the following exception:
+The Apex SDK may throw the following exception:

 • SObject was retrieved without a required field.
 For example, you need to specify the Source Country field if you are using a record-level policy set for a current SObject.